 I remember an episode of Sex & The City where Carrie says she will spend the day “working on her look”.
 This is patently what I need to do, having been apparently welded into my leggings but instead, I am flicking through Web MD to see what I might need in case of an outbreak of Beri Beri in the Cotswolds or Malaria in Dorset.

-My overnight bag, which should contain a frothy nightie, miniscule thong, pair of heels and the red lippie du jour (which I shouldn’t really wear because most of them now bleed into my lip lines and make me look washed out and vampiric), weighs a ton and contains a cornucopia of paracetemol, ibuprofen, gaviscon, earplugs, travel sickness pills and I even have some broad spectrum antibiotics.
-This is not, if you’ll pardon the pun, healthy.
+My overnight bag, which should contain a frothy nightie, minuscule thong, pair of heels and the red lippie du jour (which I shouldn’t really wear because most of them now bleed into my lip lines and make me look washed out and vampiric), weighs a ton and contains a cornucopia of paracetamol, ibuprofen, gaviscon, earplugs, travel sickness pills and I even have some broad-spectrum antibiotics.
+This is not if you’ll pardon the pun, healthy.

 Such is my phobia of packing that I always leave it to the last minute and will be throwing phone chargers, computerized chess games and anything else I don’t need into the bag at the last minute whilst hubby is checking the windows.

 And you can bet that when I start to unpack on arrival, I’ll have forgotten something important.
 Like toothpaste.
 It’s easier for men though, isn’t it?